yiisoft/form/docs/guide/en/field-common-methods/parts-field/input-container.md

 When not specified, no class is used for input.

-To add classes to the existing ones:
+To add classes to existing ones:

 ```php
 use Yiisoft\Form\Field\Text;